Selections

 .attr('x', positionRects);

-We can add event handlers to selected elements using .on
+You can add an event handler to a selection using the .on

-is the joined data (see the data joins section) and i
+is the joined data (which will be covered in the data joins chapter).

 Event name | Description |